skycrapers/TecoGAN-PyTorch/README.md

     └─ meta_info.pkl       # each key has format: [vid]_[total_frame]x[h]x[w]_[i-th_frame]
 ```

-3. **(Optional, this step is needed only for BI degradation)** Manually generate the LR sequences with Matlab's imresize function, and then create LMDB for them.
+3. **(Optional, this step is only required for BI degradation)** Manually generate the LR sequences with Matlab's imresize function, and then create LMDB for them.
 ```bash
 # Generate the raw LR video sequences.
 Results will be saved at ./data/Bicubic4xLR
 matlab -nodesktop -nosplash -r "cd ./scripts; generate_lr_BI"